ErpNetDocs/tech/advanced/calculated-attributes/operators/add.md

 | Parameter 3 Type |
 | Return value | Number1 + Number2 |

-> [!NOTE]
->
-> Ensure that the numbers which are summed up are from the the same type. <br>
+Ensure that the numbers which are summed up are from the **the same** type.

-> For example, Parameter 1 and Parameter 2 must be both integers, doubles, or decimals.
+For example, Parameter 1 and Parameter 2 must be both integers, doubles, or decimals.

-***Example***
+**Example:**

-The following example adds '0.25' to the the value of the *Quantity* field in sales order lines and returns the sum of the two numbers.
+The following example adds '0.25' to the the value of the *Quantity* field in the sales order lines and returns the sum of the two numbers.
 ```
 10: ADD ATTRIB:QuantityValue CONST:0.25
 ```